bgebhardt/obsidian-workspace-manager/INFO and TODOs.md

  # status 07-06-2025

-Giving up on plugin approach as I can't get it to open a new tab..
+Gave upon plugin approach as I can't get it to open a new tab..

+Have a working system running as set out in the README.md.
+Requires backend and front end to be running.
 Look in offline directory.

-Please now add the following features.

-1. add delete tab button next to the copy and move buttons
-2. add a button to quit obsidian (using applscript only on mac) in the warning
-3. add a button to open the source vault using Obsidian URI format
-4. add a button to open the target vault using Obsidian URI format
-5. don't allow source and target vault to be the same vault
-6. add to the warning message which vaults are currently open (mac only).
-Use Applescript, something like:

-tell application "System Events"
-	set obsidianWindows to name of windows of process "Obsidian" end tell

-return obsidianWindows

-Which might return a list of windows like this with only one window {"MyVault – Obsidian"}

-Extract vault name from that

-Next work items

-1. add delete tab button
-2. add a button to quit obsidian (using applscript only on mac)
-3. add buttons to open a vault using Obsidian URI format
-4. don't allow source and target vault to be the same vault
-5. add to the warning message which vaults are currently open (mac only).
-Use Applescript, something like:

-tell application "System Events"
-	set obsidianWindows to name of windows of process "Obsidian" end tell

-return obsidianWindows

-Which might return a list of windows like this with only one window {"MyVault – Obsidian"}

-Extract vault name from that
+TODO: Created Electron app packaging but app is not working at all; will need to debug.

+Potential features

-4. add button to close a source vault in Obsidian. (apparently this isn't possible; work around would be to quit obsidian :( ))
+- add button to close a source vault in Obsidian. (apparently this isn't possible; work around would be to quit obsidian :( ))

-5. move plugin to sub folder - but will that break the plugin working?
+- move plugin to sub folder - but will that break the plugin working?
+- add more tests to the code

 # Status 07-04-2025